kaayy/josydipa/README.md

 Due to copyright limit, we can not provide the joint treebank in the form that can be directly used to train a parser.
 Instead, we provide a patch tool kit to generate the Syntaco-Discourse Treebank giving the [RST Discourse Treebank](https://catalog.ldc.upenn.edu/ldc2002t07) and the [Penn Treebank](https://catalog.ldc.upenn.edu/ldc99t42).

-Please follow the steps below to generate the parser:
+Please follow the steps below to generate the treebank:

 1. Place the RST Discourse Treebank in folder ```dataset/rst```.
 Put the discourse trees (```wsj_xxxx.out.dis``` files) in the RST Discourse Treebank to ```dataset/rst/train``` and ```dataset/rst/test``` respectively.
 Here each ```wsj_xxxx.out.dis``` file corresponds to one WSJ article, where ```xxxx``` is the article number.